katie8605/best-sellers/README.md

-<h1 align="center">The New Your Times Best Sellers</h1>
+<h1 align="center">The New York Times Best Sellers</h1>
 <p align="center">
- Displays the latest list of The New Your Times Best Sellers using The New Your Times APIs.
+ Displays the latest list of The New York Times Best Sellers using The New York Times APIs.
 </p>

 ## About